 Ensure that all wiring is secured so it will not become damaged from vibration or abrasion.

-Small fuses (~1A) may be used to protect wiring, best installed close to each cell terminal.
-Device power is always taken from terminal B+.
-To provide power to the BMS, simply add a short jumper wire from your most positive cell terminal to B+.
-(You can optionally run a dedicated wire from battery positive to B+ to avoid voltage measurement errors on your most positive cell, though it is usually only a few millivolts.)
-An example wiring diagram for 10 cells is shown below.
+Optionally small fuses (~1A) may be used to protect wiring, best installed close to each cell terminal.
+Device power is always taken from the most positive input 16.
+If using the module with fewer than 16 cells, simply add a short jumper wire from your most positive cell terminal to 16.
+An example wiring diagram for 14 cells is shown below.

-Relay outputs are floating / isolated, and have a maximum rating of 60V and 1A continuous.
-In installations with a single "battery enable" relay, the LV and HV relays may be wired in series such that either an over-voltage or under-voltage condition will open the relay to isolate the battery pack as shown on the following page.
+Relay outputs are floating / isolated, and have a maximum rating of 60V and 1.3A continuous.
+Be sure to include a flyback diode (if not built in to the relay/contactor) to suppress inductive voltage spikes from switching the relay coil.
+In installations with a single "battery enable" relay, the LV and HV relays may be wired in series such that either an over-voltage or undervoltage condition will open the relay to isolate the battery pack.